peasant98/SAM2-Docker/README.md

-# SAM2-Docker
+# Segment Anything 2 + Docker

-Segment Anything 2 + Docker
+Segment Anything in Docker.
+A simple, easy to use Docker image for Meta's SAM2.